smplrspace/docs/docs/api-reference/space/overview.md

 ```

 - `id` is a unique identifier for this layer which is used for updates.
-- `type` defines how the data should be rendered. _More types are coming soon._
+- `type` defines how the data should be rendered. _More types are coming soon_.
 - `data` is an array of objects (refered to as data elements) to be rendered.
 - `...rest` represents other parameters that are specific to the type of the layer.